stepanataccolade/docsv2/sources/continuous_integration/image_registries/amazon_ecr.md

 - `pull:` set to `true` to pull the image from the specified Image Registry.
 - In the `env` section, you can enter any environment variables you want to be set inside your CI container.
 Read more about [environment variables](/continuous_integration/advanced_options/env_var/).
 - In the `options` tag, enter any docker options you want to use in the docker run command.
 You also need to include the HOME environment variable as shown if it is not already set in your image.
 - `integrationName` value is the name of the ECR integration you added to the 'Subscription' settings.
 It is important the name matches exactly.
-If not, the build will fail with an error as  [described here **UpdateLink**](../continuous_integration/ci_troubleshoot/#Integration-name-specified-in-yml-does-not-match).
+If not, the build will fail with an error as  [described here](/ci_troubleshoot/#integration-name-specified-in-yml-does-not-match).
 Moreover, this account should have permissions to pull the the build image specified in the `image_name` setting.
 - `type` is `ecr`.
 - [optional] `branches` section: specify the branches this integration is applicable to.
 You can skip this if you want your integration to be applicable for all branches..
 The `only` tag should be used when you want the integration on specific branches.
 You can also use the `except` tag to exclude specific branches.